QueenieCplusplus/CloudRun/README.md

 > Dockerize App

-* 1.1, use Cloud Build to create docker Image
+* 1.1, in cloud shell, use Cloud Build to create docker Image

+       sudo usermod -a -G docker ${USER}

+       //If you're using a Linux-based operating system, such as Ubuntu or Debian, add your username to the docker group so that you can run Docker without using sudo.

+       // Caution: The docker group is equivalent to the root user.
+See Docker's documentation for details on how this affects the security of your system.

+       // Log out and log back in for group membership changes to take effect.
+If you are using a virtual machine, you may need to restart the virtual machine for membership changes to take effect.

 * 1.2, push it to gcr.io (a private registry)